wulfdewolf/BattleshipsMicrobit/README.md

 This was a project for my second Bachelor year in Computer science for the course Structure of Computerprograms II.
 We only learned C in the course but this project uses some C++ modules.

+The 'compile-microbit' file is a bash script that can be run to automatically compile all code via yotta.
+It will also copy/paste the compiled hex-file to a mounted microbit if one is present.